-Our addressable market size in the global business process service industry is estimated at nearly \$260 billion in 2016 and we are a leader across several segments of this large, diverse and growing market.
+We believe our addressable market size in the global business process service industry is estimated at nearly \$260 billion in 2016 and we are a leader across several segments of this large, diverse and growing market.
 Providing business process services today is complex and multi-faceted with services that span many industries.